Connect with others who understand.

 Skin-Sparing Mastectomy

 In a skin-sparing mastectomy, all of the breast tissue is removed.
-The nipple and areola complex are also removed.
+The nipple is also removed, and the areola may be as well.
 However, the goal is to preserve the overlying skin of the breast, to allow for a more cosmetic reconstruction with an implant.

 Preparing for a Mastectomy

-Many people who have had a mastectomy recommend packing comfortable clothing that is easy to put on and take off.
-Button-up shirts, zip-up sweatshirts, and similar clothing are ideal because you will likely not be able to lift your arms or move much after the procedure.
+Many people who have had a mastectomy recommend packing comfortable clothing that’s easy to put on and take off.
+Button-up shirts, zip-up sweatshirts, and similar clothing are ideal because you will most likely not be able to lift your arms or move much after the procedure.

 Recovery After a Mastectomy

-After you are discharged from the hospital, you can expect to spend a few weeks at home recovering.
+After you’re discharged from the hospital, you can expect to spend a few weeks at home recovering.
 It will be important to do the following:

 • Keep taking your medication as ordered by your doctor.